What is an Examiner?

 TNCPE Examiner/Award Cycle

-Examiner training.
+- June –July: Examiner training.
 Examiners attend one three-day training class.
-Classes are held throughout the state during the summer months.
+Classes are held during the summer months throughout the state of Tennessee, with one session in North Carolina.
 In addition to the three-day class, new examiners also must attend a one-day orientation seminar.

-Most examiners participate in a team consensus meeting, conduct site visits, complete the scoring process, and write the final report.
+- September – October: Most examiners participate in a team consensus meeting, conduct a site visit, complete the scoring process, and write the final report.

-Annual Excellence in Tennessee Conference and Awards Banquet (examiners attend banquet for free)
+- March: Annual Excellence in Tennessee Conference and Awards Banquet (examiners attend banquet as a guest of TNCPE).